|

 A high fashion store, a

-branch of Prada,
+branch of Prada, profiles its customers,

-personalised service, including offering
+permitting a personalised service, including

-handheld computer firms to access information
+offering handheld computer firms to access

-and display the goods on
+information and display the goods on offer.
+These

-are portable which lets
+are portable which lets employees interact with

-employees interact with customers directly.
+customers directly.
+Changing

-Changing rooms display video views.
+rooms display video views.
+Managers

-Managers register the product and display
+register the product and display options like

-options like sizes and
+sizes and colours.

 These examples show how

-the designer physical settings
+the designer physical settings affects

-affects interaction, and offers a number of
+interaction, and offers a number of options like

-options like self service, or
+self service, or remote service, or

-remote service, or interpersonal service.
+interpersonal service.
+Customers

-Customers react differently to these
+react differently to these different options,

-different options, and Prada is
+and Prada is surveying them.
+This

-research, they say.
+area needs more research, they say.
 Self

-are worth bearing in mind.
+other options are worth bearing in mind.
 There

-are implications for management in that
+are implications for management in that objects

-However, design seems to offer the answer
+design seems to offer the answer rather than

-rather than employee training.
+employee training.

 Chapter 9.
+Baerenholdt, J.,

-Baerenholdt, J., Haldrup, M. and Larson, J.
+Haldrup, M. and Larson, J. Performing

-Performing cultural attractions (176-202).
+cultural attractions (176-202).

 This is about how

-consumers produce experiences, drawing
+consumers produce experiences, drawing examples

-examples from Danish heritage sites.
+from Danish heritage sites.
 The

 implications of ‘authenticity’ are the issue.
+The

-and the move from culture to experience.
+bounded activity, and the move from culture to

 This sort of offering would be denounced

-as faked by critics and tourism
+as faked by critics and tourism such as

-such as McCannell, or Urry.
+McCannell, or Urry.
 The

-towards performance emphasises doing, and acting
+turn towards performance emphasises doing, and

-rather than consuming.
+acting rather than consuming.
 There

-are different conceptions of
+are different conceptions of performance though:

-1.
+1. Goffman and

-and impression management, the notion of back
+impression management, the notion of back and

-and front stages and so on.
+front stages and so on.
 This

-conception is popular but it
+conception is popular but it overemphasises

-overemphasises reflexivity rather than
+reflexivity rather than ‘habitual’ and

-‘habitual’ and routinised modes of
+routinised modes of behaviour (179).

 2.